Azure-Samples/ms-identity-docs-code-python/src/webapp/README.md

 # Client secret 'Value' (not its ID) from 'Client secrets' in app registration in the Microsoft Entra admin center
 CLIENT_CREDENTIAL = "Enter_the_Client_Secret_Value_Here"

-# 'Tenant ID' of your Microsoft Entra ID tenant - this value is a GUID
+# 'Tenant ID' of your Microsoft Entra tenant - this value is a GUID
 TENANT_ID = "Enter_the_Tenant_ID_Here"
 ```